Dominicdaniel86/Mursica-FM/PRIVACY.md

 - **To Provide the Services:** We use your account information (hosting users) and session data to let you create or join a music party, control Spotify playback, and display real-time updates about the music session.
 - **Authentication & Security:** Cookies and session tokens are used to verify your identity, protect your account from unauthorized access, and keep you logged in.
-- **Spotify Playback Control:** We use the stored Spotify token solely for making authorized Spotify API calls on your behalf (e.g., play, pause, skip).
+- **Spotify Playback Control:** We use your stored Spotify OAuth token exclusively for making authorized Spotify API calls on your behalf (e.g., play, pause, skip).
 - **Service Improvements:** We may use anonymized or aggregated data to improve our Services (e.g., ensuring our platform runs smoothly and securely).

 ---